-The most disappointing outcome has recently been reported for a treatment combination involving temodar, thalidomide and celebrex for newly diagnosed patients (58) Fifty GBM patients received the standard radiation therapy followed by the standard days 1-5 monthly schedule of high-dose temodar in combination with celebrex and thalidomide.
+The most disappointing outcome has been for a treatment combination involving temodar, thalidomide, and celebrex for newly diagnosed patients (66).
+Fifty GBM patients received the standard radiation therapy followed by the standard monthly schedule of high-dose temodar in combination with celebrex and thalidomide.
 Median survival from the time of diagnosis was 16.1 months and 2-year survival was 21%, seemingly not an improvement over the current gold standard of treatment.